 Dr Christian O'Connell

-‘Cheltenham: Diasporas’, which aims to incorporate historical and contemporary experiences of migration to and from Cheltenham.
+‘Cheltenham: Diaspora’, which aims to incorporate historical and contemporary experiences of migration to and from Cheltenham.
 This project was awarded £5000 in Heritage Lottery Funding in 2018.

 Reading The Forest